cguth7/cguth7.github.io/_posts/2021-02-03-history-of-solving-poker.md

 #### Iterative Algorithms
 Ficticious play involves two players who "continually play against each other and adapt and improve over time".
 Each player starts with an arbitrary strategy and trains with random situations, while knowing the correct moves since he knows the opponent strategy, and then keeps updating the strategy, which results in approaching a Nash equilibrium as iterations increase.

 In 2006, Dudziak used fictitious play to develop an agent called Adam for HULHE with abstractions.
-In 2010, Fellows developed other fictitious play agents called INOT and Fell Omen 2, which respectively took 2nd/15 and 2nd/9 in the HULHE instant run off competition in 2007 and 2008 in the ACPC.
+In 2010, Fellows developed other fictitious play agents called INOT and Fell Omen 2, which respectively took 2nd of 15 and 2nd of 9 in the HULHE instant run off competition in 2007 and 2008 in the ACPC.

 In 2007, the Range of Skill algorithm was developed at Alberta by Zinkevich.
 This is an iterative procedure that creates a "sequence of agents where each next agent employs a strategy that can beat the strategy of the prior agent by at least some epsilon amount".
 The agents would then eventually approach a Nash equilibrium.
 This technique led to the creation of SmallBot (uses three bets per round) and BigBot (uses four bets per round), which performed well compared to prior agents in HULHE.